tim-smart/effect-io-ai/effect/Effect-flatMap.md

 const flatMappedEffect = myEffect.pipe(Effect.flatMap(transformation))
 ```

-**When to Use**

-Use `flatMap` when you need to chain multiple effects, ensuring that each
-step produces a new `Effect` while flattening any nested effects that may
-occur.

 **Details**

 `flatMap` lets you sequence effects so that the result of one effect can be